 *Oxidizing gas must be separated by a distance of at least 20 feet from fuel gas cylinders or a highly combustible material such as, but not limited to, oil, grease, flammable gas or a source of ignition, or be separated from the material by a noncombustible wall, not less than five feet high, having a fire resistance rating of one hour.
 All cylinders shall be stored away from heat in excess of 125° Fahrenheit.
 See above for more information about compressed gas cylinder storage.

 Designated Areas are a concept that applies to labs that mostly use non-hazardous or very low-hazard materials but may have one or two higher hazard chemicals.
 In these labs, PPE requirements and other chemical hygiene practices may not be uniform throughout the lab space.
 In such labs, all locations within the laboratory where acutely toxic, carcinogenic, or reproductive hazards are handled must be demarcated with designated area caution tape.
-Preprinted tape is available from EHRS (see Appendix G) or the Chemistry stockroom.
+Preprinted tape is available from EHRS (Designated Area Tape and Label Order Form) or the Chemistry stockroom.
 Alternately the lab worker may write “designated area” on yellow tape.
 Areas that must be designated include all fume hoods, sinks, and bench tops where the acutely toxic, carcinogenic, or reproductive hazards are handled.
 The tape should be used in the same manner as radiation caution tape; the lab worker may designate an area only during the time the chemical is used and then remove it or may permanently designate an area and leave the tape in place.

 For labs where hazardous chemicals are routinely used throughout the room, the entire lab space may be deemed a “Designated Area”.
 This is accomplished by including a “Designated Area” sticker on the lab room sign and by enforcing uniform practices for chemical-handling, PPE, housekeeping, and decontamination throughout the entire lab space.